swiftlang/swift-evolution/proposals/xyzw-noncopyable-partial-reinitialization.md

 of the considerations for that proposal also need to apply to partial reinitialization.

+### Restrictions on properties

+Partial reinitialization is only allowed via stored properties of non-`Copyable` structs.
+The property must not have any `didSet` or `willSet` observers.
+Observers would require a fully-initialized `self` value to execute, meaning that a partially-consumed value would not be able to invoke the observers before or after a partial initialization.
+(One exception might be the case of assigning to a property which is the only consumed field in a struct with a `willSet` observer; for simplicity, we choose to ban even this case for now.)

 ### Restrictions on non-`@frozen` public types

 For code to be able to either partially consume or reinitialize a property,